Impact of Smart Grids and Solar Generation in Texas

 With innovation comes change.
-In the past couple of years, renewable tech such as solar has become available to the general public.
+In the past couple of years, renewable technologies, such as solar, have become available to the general public.

 These technologies allow small businesses and homeowners to generate their own power.
 This increase in distributed generation has created a problem for the current grid infrastructure.

 Utilities now have to compensate for the energy their customers put onto the grid.
 Finding a fair price and policy that works for everyone is difficult.
 Many, however, feel that smart grids are the solution to this problem.

 What a Smart Grid Is and How It Works

 Today, the vision of the smart grid is becoming a reality, but none of this matters if we don’t know what a smart grid is.
 Knowing the basics of what the smart grid is, and how it works, will allow you to see the full picture.